-The Australian Permanent Mission to the United Nations in Geneva and Delegation to the Conference on Disarmament offers the opportunity for Australians to undertake voluntary internships on a self-funded basis during specific disarmament and arms control meetings.
+The Australian Permanent Mission to the United Nations in Geneva and Delegation to the Conference on Disarmament offers the opportunity for Australians to undertake voluntary internships on a self-funded basis during busy periods in the disarmament and arms control meeting calendar.

 The Permanent Mission seeks people with the skills, education, knowledge and abilities to contribute to advancing Australia's disarmament and arms control interests in the UN.
-Applicants should possess relevant qualifications and background, with preference being given to those who have completed, or are completing, tertiary studies in areas such as international relations, international security, international law (including international humanitarian law), defence studies or biological sciences.
+Applicants should possess relevant qualifications and background, with preference being given to students or those at an early stage in their careers who have recently (within the last two years) completed, or are close to completing, tertiary studies in relevant fields such as international relations, international security, international law (including international humanitarian law), defence studies or science and technology.
 Prior exposure to, or demonstrated knowledge of, the United Nations system is highly desirable.
+Female applicants are encouraged to apply.

 Please note that applicants for the human rights internship at the Permanent Mission may submit separate applications for the disarmament internship.